SebastianObi/LXMF-Tools/lxmf_bridge_mqtt/README.md

 Accordingly, encryption takes place between these end points.
 If a direct delivery of the message does not work, it is sent to a propagation node.
 There it is stored temporarily and can be retrieved by the client later.

-As these are normal LXMF messages, any LXMF capable application can be used to communicate with the group.
+As these are normal LXMF messages, any LXMF capable application can be used to communicate with it.

 ## Current Status